Skip to main content

 Table Aliases

-It is good practice and recommended approach to create aliases for all of physical tables in database.
-In some cases, which we will also review, we simply must create aliases.
+It is best practice—and often necessary—to create aliases for all physical tables in your database.
+In some scenarios, as we will see, aliases are required.

-Currently we have 6 tables in our database, 5 dimension tables and 1 fact table.
-We will create an alias for each one of the as follows:
+Currently, we have six tables in our database: five dimension tables and one fact table.
+We will create an alias for each, as follows:

 Create Physical Table Alias

-When Create Physical Table Alias dialog opens, the only option is to provide a name for that specific table alias.
+When the Create Physical Table Alias dialog opens, provide a name for the alias.

 Create Physical Table Alias dialog

-Let's repeat the steps above for all tables except dimension table D_TIME.
+Repeat these steps for all tables except the dimension table D_TIME.

-Once finished, Tables list should look like this:
+When finished, your Tables list should look like this:

 Alias tables before D_TIME